2011 Arab Cup U-20

-The 2011 Arab Cup U-20 was the 1st edition of the Arab Cup U-20.
+The 2011 Arab Cup U-20 was the fourth edition of the Arab Cup U-20 and the first one under its new name.
 It was hosted by Morocco.
 Ten teams from the region took part, divided into two groups of five teams.
 The group winners both advance to the final.

 Morocco won the competition by defeating Saudi Arabia in the final.

 Teams

 10 teams for U-20 participated in the tournament.